equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 ### Plugging in API Gateway

-AWL Lambda is just a engine.
+AWS Lambda is just a engine.
 It only executes your Ruby script.
 There is no routing inside as you would have in Ruby on Rails application.

 What you need to do is to plug routing solution to your individual